leeyunjai82/xr_teleoperate/README.md

 >  ![Warning](https://img.shields.io/badge/Warning-Important-red)
 >
 >  1. Everyone must keep a safe distance from the robot to prevent any potential danger!
 >  2. Please make sure to read the [Official Documentation](https://support.unitree.com/home/zh/Teleoperation) at least once before running this program.
-> 3. Without `--motion`, always make sure that the robot has entered [debug mode (L2+R2)](https://support.unitree.com/home/zh/H1_developer/Remote_control) to stop the motion control program, this will avoid potential command conflict problems.
-> 4. To use motion mode (with `--motion`), ensure the robot is in control mode (via [R3 remote](https://www.unitree.com/R3)).
+>  3. To use motion mode (with `--motion`), ensure the robot is in control mode (via [R3 remote](https://www.unitree.com/R3)).
 >  5. In motion mode:
 >    - Right controller **A** = Exit teleop
 >    - Both joysticks pressed = soft emergency stop (switch to damping mode)
 >    - Left joystick = drive directions;